 (a) The operator of an underground gas storage project shall have an emergency response plan approved by the Division and ready for immediate implementation.
 The emergency response plan shall specify a schedule for carrying out drills to validate the plan.
 The drills shall address the readiness of personnel and their interaction with equipment including required third party service providers and their current contact information.
-The operators shall provide local first responders at least 30 days to review and provide input on the emergency response plan.
+The emergency response plan shall identify and consider onsite personnel, outside emergency responders, and potentially affected communities.
+The operators shall provide local first responders emergency response entities at least 30 days to review and provide input on the emergency response plan.

-- (b) The emergency response plan shall at a minimum address the following scenarios:

-- (1) Collisions involving well heads;

-- (2) Well fires and blowouts;

-- (3) Hazardous material spills;

-- (4) Equipment failures;

-- (5) Natural disasters/emergencies;

-- (6) Leaks and well failures;

-- (7) Medical emergencies; and

-- (8) Explosions.

-- (c) The emergency response plan shall at a minimum include all of the following:

-(1) Written actions plans establishing assigned authority to the appropriate qualified person(s) at a facility for initiating effective emergency response and control;

-(2) Accident-response measures that outline response activities, leakage mitigation approaches, and well control processes for well failure and full blowout scenarios;

-(3) Prepositioning, as feasible, and identification of materials and personnel necessary to respond to leaks, including materials and equipment to respond to and stop the leak itself as well as to protect public health.

-(3) A schedule for regular drills, providing for an opportunity for involvement of the Division and local first responders, and providing an opportunity for surprise drills initiated by local first responders;

-- (4) A schedule for regular evaluation and update of the emergency response plan; - (5) Protocols for emergency reporting and response to appropriate government agencies; - (6) Specification of personnel roles and responsibilities; - (7) Internal and external communication protocol; - (8) Emergency contact information including area codes; and

-(9) A protocol for public notice of a large, uncontrollable leak to any potentially impacted community, as defined in the risk management plan, if the leak cannot be controlled within 48 hours of discovery by the operator.
+- (b) The emergency response plan shall at a minimum address the following scenarios: - (1) Collisions involving well heads; - (2) Well fires and blowouts; - (3) Hazardous material spills; - (4) Equipment failures; - (5) Natural disasters/emergencies; - (6) Leaks and well failures: - (7) Medical emergencies; and - (8) Explosions. - (c) The emergency response plan shall at a minimum include all of the following: - (1) Clearly written and communicated emergency response plan policy, goals, and objectives: - (2) An incident management system designed to address resource management, communication systems, and incident documentation; - (34) Written actions plans establishing assigned authority to the appropriate qualified person(s) at a facility for initiating effective emergency response and control; - (42) Accident-response measures that outline response activities, leakage mitigation approaches, and well control processes for well failure and full blowout scenarios; - (53) Prepositioning, as feasible, and identification of materials and personnel necessary to respond to leaks, including materials and equipment to respond to and stop the leak itself as well as to protect public health and safety. - (62) A schedule for regular drills, providing for an opportunity for involvement of the Division and local first responders-emergency response entities, and providing an opportunity for surprise-drills initiated by local first responders-emergency response entities; - (7) An effective training program with clearly stated goals.
+The training program shall specify the type and frequency of training and the emergency scenarios addressed; - (8) Recordkeeping for all drills and training; - (94) A schedule for regular evaluation and update of the emergency response plan; - (10€) Protocols for emergency reporting and response to appropriate government agencies; - (116) Specification of personnel roles and responsibilities; - (12¥) Internal and external communication protocol; - (138) Up-to-date Eemergency contact information including area codes; and - (149) A protocol for public notice of a large, uncontrollable leak to any potentially impacted community, as defined in the risk management plan-Risk Management Plan, if the leak cannot be controlled within 48 hours of discovery by the operator. - (d) The operator shall review and update the emergency response plan after key personnel changes, but no less often than once every three years.
+When reviewing and updating the emergency response plan, the operator shall again provide local emergency response entities at least 30 days to review and provide input on the emergency response plan.